Day 1 - Home Country - Departure

 Day 2 - Arrival Hanoi

-On our way to the hotel we will gain our first impressions of this typical, busy Asian city.
+On our way to the hotel, we will gain our first impressions of this typical, busy Asian city.
 During the colonial era, Hanoi was the capital of French Indochina.
 The French history is still plainly visible, for example, in the wide boulevards and the old villas.
-Depending on our time of arrival, we will do a small city tour on our motor cycles.
+Depending on our arrival time, we will do a small city tour on our motorcycles.
 Alternatively, we can discover some of the highlights of Hanoi.
 In the evening you can enjoy delicious Vietnamese cuisine at the welcome dinner.

 Day 3 - Hanoi – Mai Chau

 Our journey to the West will start in the busy morning rush hour of the capital City.
-From Xuan Mai we will follow a part of the Ho Chi Minh trail untill lunch time.
+From Xuan Mai, we will follow a part of the Ho Chi Minh trail until lunch time.
 This legendary road was once just a trail through the jungle that the North Vietnamese troops used to supply the Vietcong in the South during the Vietnam War.

 Continuing our travels, we will follow calm and small country roads along the Pu Luong National Park to Mai Chau.
 Here we will spend the night in the home of a Thai.
 It isn’t luxurious, but it is an extraordinary experience.
 Of course, that evening we will enjoy rice wine that will be served by the village elder.